Krishna-Alani/S4HANATraining-Fiori-Elements/day4/unit2.md

-# Hands-on exercise for week 4 unit 2:<br/>Adapting an app as a key user
+# Hands-on exercise for day 4 unit 2:<br/>Adapting an app as a key user

 ## Previous exercise
-[Hands-on exercise for week 4 unit 1:
+[Hands-on exercise for day 4 unit 1:
 Understanding SAPUI5 flexibility](unit1.md)

 ## Video on openSAP.com platform